 In other words, dry air conducts electricity better because fewer water molecules interfere with the build-up of electric charges on surfaces.
 If you notice yourself getting shocked more often than average, it may not be the fault of having a carpeted floor.

 Feeling dehydrated is a sign it is too dry in your home.

 Since dry air has a natural tendency to absorb moisture from humans, it is clear that constant exposure can lead to dehydration.
 Breathing in dry air will absorb moisture from our naturally wet nasal passages, leading to cracked and dry sinuses.
 The same occurs even further through the body, including the entire respiratory tract, throat, and skin.
 This causes people to feel mummified when they wake up, and like they need to drink water continually.

-The first is to temporarily turn off the air conditioner and let the natural humidity build up once again.
+Turn off the air conditioner and let the natural humidity build up once again.
 While it may seem obvious, this conclusion is only evident if a person already has prior knowledge of how these processes work.
 As a rule of thumb, it is wise only to run the AC for short bursts until the desired temperature is achieved.
 With proper insulation, there should be no problems with keeping the cold air from escaping.
-Thus, there is no need to run the AC to maintain a comfortable temperature continually.
+So, there is no need to run the AC to maintain a comfortable temperature continually.

 Use a Humidifier

 The second option involves using a humidifier to boost air moisture levels.
 A humidifier is a device that creates moisture by blowing hot steam into the surrounding environment.
 The same effect is seen when taking a hot shower in an enclosed space.
 Humidifiers are a great way to counteract the problems associated with dry winter air and are especially useful for basements.